2011 Christchurch earthquake: Mental health

-The Christchurch earthquake of 2011 had widespread mental health effects on the population.
+The 2011 earthquake had mental health effects on the population.
 Research following the Christchurch earthquakes has shown that increasing exposure to the damage and trauma of a natural disaster is correlated with an increase in depression, anxiety, and post-traumatic stress disorder (PTSD).
-Those with the most exposure suffer the most from mental health deficits, compared with those that are relatively unaffected.
-Increases in trauma exposure are related to increased dependence on alcohol and nicotine, as well as prescribed psychiatric medication.
+In addition, in the year after the 2011 earthquake there was a significant increase in cardiovascular disease and heart attacks amongst those whose houses were most damaged.
 This information is important to consider when reacting to future earthquakes and other natural disasters.
 There is evidence that suggests that the mental health effects of natural disasters can be debilitating and detrimental to the community affected.

 Evidence from research on the Christchurch earthquakes reveals that increased trauma exposure is not exclusively correlated with negative outcomes.
-Those with relatively high exposure to earthquake damage show an increase in positive effects, including an increase in personal strength, growth in social relationships, the bringing of families closer, and realizing what's important in life.
-It's thought that natural disasters, such as earthquakes, are able to induce these positive effects because they affect an entire community, in comparison to an event that targets only an individual.
-The damage on a community can lead members to engage in pro-social behaviors which are driven by empathy and desire to support others who have endured a similar traumatizing experience.
+Those with relatively high exposure to earthquake damage show an increase in positive effects, including an increase in personal strength, growth in social relationships, the bringing of families closer, and realising what is important in life.
+It is thought that natural disasters, such as earthquakes, are able to induce these positive effects because they affect an entire community, in comparison to an event that targets only an individual.
+The damage on a community can lead members to engage in pro-social behaviours which are driven by empathy and desire to support others who have endured a similar traumatising experience.
 Positive effects, such as a greater sense of community connection, can aide in helping the community heal as a whole.
 Implemented programs can use this knowledge to help survivors focus on the positive effects, possibly working with families to help them get through the disaster with the people they feel closest with.

-Predictors of poor mental health after a trauma, such as mental health status prior to a trauma and individual characteristics, can help determine those who will be more vulnerable to developing mental health problems.
 Those that exhibit lower mental health prior to an earthquake will be more likely to experience negative life changes than positive life changes with regard to personal strength.
 Depressive symptoms before a disaster can predict higher chances of developing PTSD following a trauma.
-People who exhibit lower mental health prior to the trauma don't adapt as well following trauma, and show higher levels of PTSD.
+People who exhibit lower mental health prior to the trauma do not adapt as well following trauma, and show higher levels of PTSD.
 Personality traits, such as neuroticism and low self-control are associated with a lower sense of normality following an earthquake, however optimism is predictive of lower and less severe PTSD symptoms.